Qualification / Validation / Commissioning

 Acceptance Tests (FAT/SAT)

-Acceptance Tests, unlike Validation and Qualification, are not considered to be validation activities in the context of GMP/GxP.
-Acceptance is conducted as a commercial activity with the aim to confirm that scope of supply and functional/design specifications of equipment comply with respective contract specifications, and that the Supplier has fulfilled its obligations under respective contract.
+Acceptance Tests, unlike Validation and Qualification, are not considered validation activities in the context of GMP/GxP.
+Acceptance is conducted as a commercial activity, aiming to confirm that the scope of supply and functional/design specifications of equipment comply with the respective contract specifications, and that the supplier has fulfilled its obligations under the contract.

-For particularly complex, large-size and expensive equipment, which pharmaceutical equipment usually is, it is justified to conduct initial acceptance tests at equipment manufacturers facility before the equipment is shipped to the Client.
-This kind of acceptance testing is traditionally called Factory Acceptance Test (FAT).
-Usually, this acceptance is initiated by Client, and it has only commercial nature, i.e. is not a regulatory requirement.
-The main goal of FAT is to identify potential problems in equipment before it leaves the facility, where it was manufactured, so that their fixing would be quick, and would not cause extra transport costs.
-It is also typical that a payment installment is connected to the successful accomplishment of FAT.
+For particularly complex, large, and expensive equipment—such as pharmaceutical equipment—it is often justified to conduct initial acceptance tests at the equipment manufacturer's facility before the equipment is shipped to the client.
+This type of acceptance testing is traditionally called a Factory Acceptance Test (FAT).
+Usually initiated by the client, FAT has a purely commercial nature and is not a regulatory requirement.
+The primary goal of FAT is to identify potential equipment issues before it leaves the manufacturing facility, allowing for quick fixes without incurring additional transport costs.
+It is also typical that a payment installment is tied to the successful completion of the FAT.

-Specialists of Tarqvara Pharma Technologies have years of experience in conduction of qualification, validation and acceptance tests in pharmaceutical industry, in compliance with respective international, European, and national GMP/GxP regulations and standards.
+The specialists at Tarqvara Pharma Technologies have years of experience in conducting qualification, validation, and acceptance tests within the pharmaceutical industry, in full compliance with international, European, and national GMP/GxP regulations and standards.

 See also: